A stochastic subspace approach to gradient-free optimization in high dimensions: Introduction

 Naturally, such an estimator may have a large variance.
 Thus, to reduce the variance it is tempting to consider taking $\ell >1$ and averaging the results as follows

 where $\mathbf{u}_1, \ldots, \mathbf{u}_\ell \overset{iid}{\sim} \mathcal{N}(\mathbf{0},\I_d)$, as in, e.g., \cite{berahas2019theoretical}.
 While independent directional derivatives provide an estimate of the gradient with a reduced variance compared to Gaussian smoothing, independence comes with the undesirable property highlighted in \cite{berahas2019theoretical}: even $\ell>d$ directional derivatives are insufficient to recover the exact gradient.
-In this paper we consider an alternative to \eqref{eq: berahas gaussian smoothing} for approximation of the gradient when $\ell>1$ and $h \to 0$, which is valid when using a derivative oracle such as forward-mode automatic differentiation.
-In so doing we provide a generalization of Gaussian smoothing as a mapping of the gradient onto a lower dimensional subspace.
-This interpretation enables the use of machinery that provides sharper and simpler analysis than previously available.
-See Section \ref{sect: non-asymptotic} for further discussion.
+In this paper we consider an alternative to \eqref{eq: berahas gaussian smoothing} for approximation of the gradient when $\ell\geq 1$ and $h \to 0$, which is valid when using a derivative oracle such as forward-mode automatic differentiation. \insertme{Rather than independent Gaussian vectors, we require the $\mathbf{u}_i$ to be orthonormal; equation \eqref{eqn: Haar} provides a method for generating such vectors.
+This is discussed further in Section \ref{sect: non-asymptotic}.} \leaveout{In so doing we provide a generalization of Gaussian smoothing as a mapping of the gradient onto a lower dimensional subspace.
+This interpretation} \insertme{The use of orthonormal $\mathbf{u}_i$} enables the use of machinery that provides sharper and simpler analysis than previously available.
 Various proximal, acceleration and noise-tolerant extensions and analyses of Gaussian smoothing have appeared in \cite{dvurechensky2017randomized,dvurechensky2018accelerated,GhadimiLan13,berahas2019theoretical}.
 Another variant of random gradient has recently been proposed in the reinforcement learning community.
-The Google Brain Robotics team sampled orthogonal directions to train reinforcement learning systems~\cite{choromanski2018structured} but treated it as a heuristic to approximate Gaussian smoothing Similarly, \cite{duchi2015optimal} uses Haar-distributed matrices and considers the case $\ell=1$, focusing on technical issues related to the small bias introduced by estimation of directional derivatives by finite differences.
+The Google Brain Robotics team sampled orthogonal directions to train reinforcement learning systems~\cite{choromanski2018structured} but treated it as a heuristic to approximate Gaussian smoothing Similarly, \cite{duchi2015optimal} uses \insertme{columns from} Haar-distributed matrices and considers the case $\ell=1$, focusing on technical issues related to the small bias introduced by estimation of directional derivatives by finite differences.
 The recent papers \cite{cartis2018global} and \cite{berahas2019theoretical} also investigate techniques similar to ours though like \cite{duchi2015optimal} they focus on the implications of the finite difference bias.
-Following \cite{nesterov2012efficiency} we assume that directional derivatives are available via an oracle such as forward-mode automatic differentiation so the finite-difference bias is of no concern.
+Following \cite{nesterov2012efficiency} we assume that directional derivatives are available via an oracle such as forward-mode automatic differentiation so the finite-difference bias is of no concern. \insertme{Analysis using finite-differences in place of exact directional derivatives is possible (see, e.g., \cite{berahas2019theoretical}).
+In a forthcoming manuscript we show that in the case $h>0$, convergence of our algorithm is to within a ball of radius $\mathcal{O}(h^2)$ of the minimum function evaluation where $h$ can be on the order of $10^{-8}$; $h$ smaller than $10^{-8}$ incurs numerical instability errors and should be avoided.
+For the types of problems discussed in this work, in particular PDE-constrained optimization, precision of this order is often impossible; thus, the error attributable to a biased estimate of the gradient is subsumed by other sources of error such as measurement error or termination of the optimization algorithm prior to convergence.
+For this reason we omit analysis of the finite-difference case and focus only on the setting of exact directional derivatives.}